-However, researchers at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) have discovered some molecular targets for TNBC drug therapy, including the Jak2/Stat3 pathway.
+However, researchers at Dana-Farber Brigham Cancer Center have discovered some molecular targets for TNBC drug therapy, including the Jak2/Stat3 pathway.

 They are also actively studying other therapies for TNBC, including the use of PARP inhibitors, PI3 kinase inhibitors and angiogenesis inhibitors.

-Clinical trials at DF/BWCC are currently underway to investigate these treatments.
+Clinical trials at Dana-Farber Brigham Cancer Center are currently underway to investigate these treatments.

 To learn more about current and future treatments for triple-negative breast cancer, view this Targeting Triple-Negative Breast Cancer blog post and presentation from Erica Mayer, MD, MPH, or this What's New in Metastatic Research and Clinical Trials: ER Positive and Triple-Negative Breast Cancer presentation from Nancy Lin, MD, both medical oncologists with the Susan F. Smith Center for Women's Cancers at Dana-Farber.